 Local Food & Agriculture

-The City of Louisville approved the raising of a small number of chickens in people’s back yards so they can have access to freshly lain eggs.
+Backyard Chickens - The City of Louisville has approved the raising of a small number of chickens in residential back yards.